dotzenith/tilde/README.md

 $ poetry install  # Install pyinfra and dotenv

-$ ./run.sh        # Run Tilde on your homeserver
+$ ./run.sh        # Run tilde on your homeserver
 ```

 #### ❖ Using a normal venv